ksundaysky/hibernate-config-workshop/README.md

 2. Every person must have pesel, name, surname and age. (pesel will be an id of the person)
 3. Create 2 constructors, first with all parameters and second empty
 4. Create getters and setters for all fields in your class.
+5. You need to annotate class as @Entity from package javax.persistance
+6. You need to annotate pesel field as @Id from package javax.persistance